AbhishekS31/plant-disease-detection/README.md

   - Factor: 0.1

 ## Notes
 - Ensure the `weights/<model_name>.pth` file exists before testing.
-If not, train the model first.
+If not, then train the model first.
 - The PlantVillage dataset is automatically downloaded and prepared by the script.

 ## References